100% of our MA Art Psychotherapy graduates are in employment or further study six months after graduating Graduate Destination Survey 2016

 If you are selected to attend an interview we will contact you by e-mail to make a booking.
 This is a very popular course and we receive more applications than we have places.
 Therefore, if you are selected to attend an interview we would strongly advise that you book yourself onto the earliest interview date to avoid disappointment as interview dates/spaces are limited.

-Interview Dates for 2019 entry will be listed once confirmed.
+Interview Dates for 2019 entry are:

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.